We all start somewhere.

 - What About Strategy X, Y, or Z?

 Everything in life is about having a consistent, repeatable approach.
 If I don’t explain the philosophy and approach, it’s easy to get confused if the steps don’t line up.

-With $1,000, it’s just not worth your time.
+With $1,000, it’s just not worth your time to invest in those more exotic areas.
 There’s plenty of time for that later.

 Before you invest a penny, get your financial affairs in order.